 The tree of the plant can reach staggering heights of up to 8 meters!
 It grows in tropical temperatures and blooms his flowers after 7 years of its’ birth.

 However, it can bloom after 2 years of its’ birth, but only by excellent vegetative propagation.
 An androdioecious fruit with both male plants and plant censuses.
 The blooming and flowering of the plant mainly depend on the water availability as well as the seasons.

 During the dry seasons that last for 3 months, the plant stops the vegetative process and the development of flowers, to protect itself.
 In the North Sumatra area, where dry seasons are a myth, rambutan blooms and generate fruits twice a year.

 Unlike in Kalimantan and Java districts, where the flowers begin to bloom after the 3 months of the dry seasons (usually in October and November).
 There are several types of Rambutan: the Nyonya, the Tiger, the Binjai and the lowland breakthrough.

 3 fruits of rambutan contain approximately 18gr of carbohydrates, 58mg of vitamins and 69 calories.
-Also, fiber amount in rambutan is quite high (about 2gr/100gr of fruit weight).
-This preference perfectly suits people who embody weight loss diets.
+Also, the fiber amount in rambutan is quite high (about 2gr/100gr of fruit weight).
+This preference perfectly suits people who embody weight-loss diets.

 The fruits of the rambutan are also beneficial.
 However, the seeds are loaded with proteins, carbs, and fats and can meet the body’s nutritional requirements for the day.